 Health Services Management Overview

 This broad, multidisciplinary program prepares students to become health services leaders in today’s rapidly changing health care environment.
-The program offers a Master of Public Administration (36 credits) for students who are new to health services management.
+The program offers a Master of Public Administration (36 credits) for students who are interested in pursuing a career in health services management.

 Our graduates gain knowledge and skills related to research, quality management, information technology, strategic planning and other skills needed to elevate their careers and adapt to changes in the evolving health care delivery system in the United States.